 The idea of state of nature is the idea of life without a government and without any laws.
 Everyone is allowed to act in perfect freedom.
 And since everyone has the same “amount of freedom”, it makes this state a state of perfect equality.
 There is no police and no justice to enforce you to obey anything.

 Put 200 people in a huge forest full of free food and water, and tell them they can do whatever they want.
 But unlike the Hunger Games, don’t give them any weapons.
 What will happen?
 Will they fight or will they live together in harmony?

-Almost all thinkers, from Hobbes to Freud, agree that our most basic human instinct is self-preservation.
+Almost all thinkers, from Hobbes^[Hobbes, Of the First and Second Natural Laws, and of Contracts, Chapter XIV] to Freud^[He called it Eros, the love and life instinct.], agree that our most basic human instinct is self-preservation.
 This means that those people will do anything they can to stay alive, including killing other people.
 But of course, they can also decide to live together in peace for a collective self-preservation.
-Some philosophers like Hobbes believe “that every man, ought to endeavour Peace, as far as he has hope of obtaining it; and when he cannot obtain it, that he may seek, and use, all helps, and advantages of Warre.”
-This is called the Law of Nature.
+Some philosophers like Hobbes believe “that every man, ought to endeavour Peace, as far as he has hope of obtaining it; and when he cannot obtain it, that he may seek, and use, all helps, and advantages of Warre.”1 This is called the Law of Nature.